rishabhjaiswal3/TodoApp/README.md

 # TodoApp
 This is the Jsp, Servlet Based WebApp.
-Main Idea behind Making this project is to learn <b> distributed System Architecture </b> and <b>MVC Architecture </b>
+Main Idea behind Making this project is to learn and <b>MVC Architecture </b>

 # Dependencies
 <ul>